celinastha/Kipi/README.md

 ## 1. Clone and install
 Clone the repository:
 - git clone https://github.com/celinastha/Kipi <br>
-cd <project-root>
+- cd "project-root"
-- Kipi in this case
+  -> Kipi in this case
-Install dependencies in 2 different terminals
+- Install dependencies in 2 different terminals
   - cd backend and npm install
   - cd frontend and npm install

 ## 2. Environment variables
 Create .env files in both backend and frontend.
 Values in <> must be replaced with your own.